 It won’t be easy, but we can do this…you can do this.

 In the meantime, one important survival tip is to focus your attention and energy on the things that are within your direct control.

-Can I ensure that my 93-year-old mother stays well?
+Can I ensure that my 93-year-old mother-in-law stays well?
 No. Can I wash my hands and sanitize before we deliver her groceries?
 Yes.
 Can I follow CDC guidelines to eliminate virus spread?
 Yes.

 Can I keep the economy going or prevent a recession?
 No. Can I spend and save wisely?
 Yes.
 Can I be generous to those who have served me in better times and have been hardest hit financially (manicurist, hairstylist, barista)?
 Yes.

 Can I insulate my grandchildren from fear or disappointment?
 No. Can I check in on them, share my love, offer encouragement?
 Yes.
 Can I set an example of calm?
 Yes.

 When I feel anxious or overwhelmed, I consciously release fear and quiet my mind with a few deep breaths…then refocus on what is within my control: my own thoughts, emotions, actions.

 I don’t know if any of this has been helpful, but it’s what was on my mind today, so I have shared it.